Directed with: Melissa Gilliam

 The 2016 workshop focused on health issues related to alcohol and drugs.
 This four-week program yielded three board game prototypes.
 These games focused on community policing, marijuana use, and the effects of drugs and alcohol on the everyday life of adolescents.

-A detailed overview of the summer program.
+An overview of the first summer program.

 An announcement about the NIH grant award that supported Hexacago Health Academy.